microsoft/react-native-code-push/CONTRIBUTING.md

 	npm install local_path_to_your_clone_of_this_repo
 	```
 - configure the plugin using the steps in the README.md
+- build and run your app on an emulator or device

 ## Test

 ### Environment setup

-First, make sure you can build the plugin by following the steps above.
+First, make sure you have installed the dependencies for the plugin by following the steps above.

 Then, make sure you have installed `gulp`.